sixfeetup/k8s-tilt-php-app/README.md

 sudo mv ./kind /usr/local/bin/kind
 ```

+Other tools could be used instead of Kind, to setup a local cluster.
+For example, check how you can deploy Kubernetes with the Docker Desktop for Windows/Mac on https://docs.docker.com/desktop/kubernetes/

 ## Tilt
 Tilt is the tool that will handle deployments for us (build containers, deploy to cluster, sync code changes), install following instructions on https://docs.tilt.dev/install.html